A new algebraic structure in the standard model of particle physics: Introduction

 The outline of this paper is as follows.
 In Section 2 we introduce the idea of a differential-graded $\ast$-algebra (or "$\ast$-DGA").
 Although $\ast$-algebras and (non-commutative) DGAs have been widely studied on their own, the combined object (a non-commutative $\ast$-DGA) seems to have been studied less, and has some novel features that will play a key role in our analysis.
 We particularly direct the reader's attention to remarks (ii)$'$, (v)$'$ and (v)$''$, which do not seem widely known, and will be crucial in what follows.
 The goal of Section 3 is: first, to introduce Eilenberg's idea that the represention of an algebra $A$ may be regarded as a new "Eilenberg algebra" $B=A\oplus H$ (a ``square-zero extension" of $A$, and a particularly simple type of super-algebra); second, to explain how this idea naturally generalizes to representing $\ast$-algebras, DGAs, and $\ast$-DGAs; and third, to define the tensor product of two Eilenberg $\ast$-DGAs.
 In Section 4, we introduce a simple type of Eilenberg $\ast$-DGA $B=A\oplus H$ and explain its relevance to NCG.
 First (in Subsection \ref{defining_A}), given a $\ast$-algebra $\hat{A}$ (the "algebra of coordinates"), we define a corresponding algebra $A$ (the universal $\ast$-algebra of differential forms over $\hat{A}$).
 Second (in Subsection \ref{defining_B}), we take the simplest non-trivial graded representation of $A$ on a Hilbert space $H$ ({\it i.e.}\ we take $H$ to be a graded space with just two non-zero components $H=H_{L}\oplus H_{R}$).
-Third (in Subsection \ref{NCG_comparison}), we show that the simple and natural requirement that $B$ is an associative $\ast$-DGA elegantly unifies (nearly) all of the axioms and assumptions underlying the traditional (spectral triple) formulation of NCG; and, in addition, we show that this same requirement also yields other, new, geometric constraints (which do not appear in the traditional formulation of NCG).
-In Section 5, we apply our formalism to the particular geometric data traditionally used to describe the standard model in NCG; and we show that our new geometric constraints correspond to physically meaningful and phenomenologically correct constraints (which thereby represent an improvement over the traditional spectral triple formulation of the standard model).
-We also discuss how our formalism connects to the issues of quantization and lorentzian-versus-euclidean signature.
-In Section 6, we mention some phenomenological consequences of our previous formulation that carry over to the new formulation, and we mention some interesting directions for future work.
+Third (in Subsection \ref{NCG_comparison}), we show that the simple and natural requirement that $B$ is an associative $\ast$-DGA elegantly unifies (nearly) all of the axioms and assumptions underlying the traditional real-spectral-triple formalism of NCG; and, in addition, we show that this same requirement also yields other, new, geometric constraints (which do not appear in the traditional formulation).
+In Section 5, we apply our formalism to the particular geometric data traditionally used to describe the standard model in NCG; and we show that our new geometric constraints correspond to physically meaningful and phenomenologically correct conditions (which thereby represent an improvement over the traditional spectral triple formulation of the standard model, although there are remaining puzzles which indicate that the story still has missing pieces).
+In Section 6, we review some phenomenological consequences of our previous formulation that carry over to the new formulation, and we mention some puzzles and interesting directions for future work.